VoxelPlugin/VoxelPluginFreeLegacy/README.md

 * Voxel Physics: enable physics on floating voxel blocks
 * Grass and Voxel Actors
 * Pro Support

-## Installation
-### Precompiled version
-You can get a precompiled version of the plugin on [Gumroad](https://gumroad.com/voxelplugin) and [Sellfy](https://sellfy.com/voxelplugin).

-### Building from source
-You can also build this repo.
-To do that, you will need the Texture Arrays fork of UE: https://voxel-plugin.readthedocs.io/en/latest/texturearrays.html

 ## Docs & Support
 The docs of the plugin are hosted at https://voxel-plugin.readthedocs.io/en/latest/